 Except for the collar of hole RH8901, which was collared in an altered biotite granodiorite but passed into shale at a depth of 20 feet, and a small interval near the bottom of hole RH9018, all holes in the 1989 and 1990 programs were collared in and remained in hornfels, shale, siltstone, sandstone, greywacke and minor amounts of fault gauge and quartz veining.
 Gold values were consistently above 100 ppb from collar to termination depth in all holes however, the Hill 1835 prospect drilling generally returned higher gold values in the hornfels units in the upper 100-150 feet of drilling.
 Copper values tend to be higher outside of the hornfels units, particularly near the bottom of some holes.
 Pervasive oxidation reached an average depth of 250 feet in drill holes, but oxidation along fractures extended to at least the lowest elevation reached in drilling.
 Hornfels was best developed and most intense in the upper 100 to 250 feet of drill holes with the bottom of most holes entering unaltered or weakly silicified rock.
-Assay results from the first seven holes, located on the northwest side of Hill 1835, yielded only spotty gold values from 137 to 508 ppb gold over widths of 23 to 175 feet (Table 7.2.1).
-Drill hole RH8908, drilled farther southeast than other 1989 holes, returned 220 feet grading 1,216 ppb gold, including 25 feet grading 4,577 ppb gold starting at 60 feet depth (Table 7.2.1).
-The highest grade interval was hosted at the transition zone between intensely silicified rock above and unaltered or weakly altered siltstone below.
-Other significant drill results include 60 feet grading 0.800 gpt gold in hole RH9016, 25 feet grading 1.707 gpt gold in hole RH9017 and 55 feet grading 1.035 gpt gold in hole RH9019.
+Assay results from the first seven holes, located on the northwest side of Hill 1835, yielded only spotty gold values from 137 to 508 ppb gold over widths of 7 to 53 metres (Table 7.2.1).
+Drill hole RH8908, drilled farther southeast than other 1989 holes, returned 67 metres grading 1.216 ppm gold, including 7.62 metres grading 4.577 ppm gold starting at 18.28 metres (Table 7.2.1).
+The highest-grade interval was hosted at the transition zone between intensely silicified rock above and unaltered or weakly altered siltstone below.
+Other significant drill results include 18.28 metres grading 0.800 gpt gold in hole RH9016, 7.62 feet grading 1.707 gpt gold in hole RH9017 and 16.76 metres grading 1.035 gpt gold in hole RH9019.

-Examination of the drill logs from 1989 suggests that rocks mapped as hornfels breccias are most common near the crest of Hill 1835.
+Examination of the drill logs from 1989 suggests that rocks mapped, as hornfels breccias are most common near the crest of Hill 1835.
 Although the distribution of drill holes currently is limited, and structural data between drill holes is lacking, the hornfels appears to be dipping shallowly to the southeast and is located above unaltered or less altered Wilber Creek flysch.

 The Hill 1710 and Hill 1890 target areas are located in the northern part of the Shorty Creek claim block (Figure 7.1.3).
 Steams draining these areas are anomalous in Ag, As, Bi, Mo, Sb, W, Cu, Pb, Zn, and Sn.
 Rock chip samples are anomalous in Ag, As, Mo, Cu, and Zn.
 Former Earth Resources-consultant Chuck Herbert reported that silver values from the 1970's drilling on the Shorty Creek Cu-Mo prospect were surprisingly high; however the exact values encountered are not known (B. Donnellan, oral comm., 2010).
 Copper and molybdenum are closely tied to the south flank of hill 1710 within the old Shorty Creek Cu-Mo prospect and with Hill 1890 on the east side of Ranney Hollow.
-The Wilber Creek flysch is the dominant rock type in this area and is intruded by small felsic intrusive bodies which were the focus of the exploration drilling on Hill 1710 and Hill 1890 target areas.
+The Wilber Creek flysch is the dominant rock type in this area and is intruded by small felsic intrusive bodies, which were the focus of the exploration drilling on Hill 1710 in the 1970's.
+Unlike the Hill 1835 area to the south, anomalous Au is not present in the Hill 1710 and Hill 1890 target areas.
 Both the Hill 1710 and the Hill 1890 areas are associated with curvilinear magnetic highs that are offset by the Ranney Hollow fault in an apparent left lateral sense (Figure 7.2.2).